QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Normally any networking traffic between qubes is prohibited for security reasons.
 However, in special situations, you might want to selectively allow specific qubes to establish networking connectivity between each other.
-For example, this might be useful in some development work, when you want to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/scp/NFS protocols.
+For example, this might be useful in some development work, when you want to test networking code, or to allow file exchange between HVM domains (which do not have Qubes tools installed) via SMB/SSH/NFS protocols.

-In order to allow networking between qubes A and B follow these steps:
+In order to allow networking from qube A (client) to qube B (server) follow these steps:

 - Make sure both A and B are connected to the same firewall vm (by default all VMs use the same firewall VM).
 - Note the Qubes IP addresses assigned to both qubes.
-  This can be done using the `qvm-ls -n` command, or via the Qubes Manager preferences pane for each qube.
+  This can be done using the `qvm-ls -n` command, or via the Qubes Manager using the IP column.
 - Start both qubes, and also open a terminal in the firewall VM
-- In the firewall VM's terminal enter the following iptables rule:
+- In the firewall VM's terminal enter the following nftables rule:

 ~~~
-sudo iptables -I FORWARD 2 -s <IP address of A> -d <IP address of B> -j ACCEPT
+sudo nft add rule ip qubes custom-forward ip saddr <IP address of A> ip daddr <IP address of B> accept
 ~~~

-- In qube B's terminal enter the following iptables rule:
+- In qube B's terminal enter the following nftables rule:

 ~~~
-sudo iptables -I INPUT -s <IP address of A> -j ACCEPT
+sudo nft add rule qubes custom-input ip saddr <IP address of A> accept
 ~~~

 - Now you should be able to reach B from A -- test it using e.g. ping issued from A.
   Note however, that this doesn't allow you to reach A from B -- for this you would need two more rules, with A and B swapped.
-- If everything works as expected, then you should write the above iptables rules into firewallVM's `qubes-firewall-user-script` script.
+- If everything works as expected, then you should write the above nftables rules into firewallVM's `qubes-firewall-user-script` script.
   This script is run when the netvm starts up.
   You should also write relevant rules in A and B's `rc.local` script which is run when the qube is launched.
   Here's an example how to update the script:

 ~~~
-[user@sys-firewall ~]$ sudo bash
+[user@sys-firewall ~]$ sudo -i
-[root@sys-firewall user]# echo "iptables -I FORWARD 2 -s 10.137.2.25 -d 10.137.2.6 -j ACCEPT" >> /rw/config/qubes-firewall-user-script
+[root@sys-firewall user]# echo "nft add rule ip qubes custom-forward ip saddr 10.137.2.25 ip daddr 10.137.2.6 accept" >> /rw/config/qubes-firewall-user-script
-[root@sys-firewall user]# chmod +x /rw/config/qubes-firewall-user-script
 ~~~

 - Here is an example how to update `rc.local`:

 ~~~
-[user@B ~]$ sudo bash
+[user@B ~]$ sudo -i
-[root@B user]# echo "iptables -I INPUT -s 10.137.2.25 -j ACCEPT" >> /rw/config/rc.local
+[root@B user]# echo "nft add rule qubes custom-input ip saddr 10.137.2.25 accept" >> /rw/config/rc.local
-[root@B user]# chmod +x /rw/config/rc.local
 ~~~

 Opening a single TCP port to other network-isolated qube